 - South Asian Manuscript Collection

-Anthropology has been taught at the University of Pennsylvania since 1886, with an academic department formally created in 1913.
-Currently, the academic department defines its teaching and research as a "global social science" that studies the human condition throughout all regions of the world, from the past to the present.
+Currently, the University of Pennsylvania's Anthropology department defines its teaching and research as a "global social science" that studies the human condition throughout all regions of the world, from the past to the present.
 In addition to the traditional four sub-disciplines of anthropology (archaeology, biological and physical anthropology, cultural or social anthropology, and linguistic anthropology), Penn faculty and students are deeply engaged in applied anthropology, in particular in medical and public health anthropology, business anthropology, and environmental anthropology.
 The interdisciplinary breadth and international scope of anthropology as taught and practiced at Penn is reflected in Penn Libraries' collections.